dawid-dahl-umain/editorial-review-prompt-template/instructions/instructions.md

 PHASE 1: REVIEW & DOCUMENTATION (Read-Only)
 I will:
-1. Create EDITORIAL_REVIEW_FINDINGS.md to track all findings
+1. Create .mra/ directory with organized findings
 2. Review each .md file systematically
 3. Document all issues and observations (NO fixes applied)
-4. Provide a comprehensive report
+4. Provide a comprehensive summary report

 PHASE 2: RESOLUTION & IMPLEMENTATION (After your review) You will:
-1. Review the findings document
+1. Review the findings (easy navigation, one file per reviewed file)
 2. Give me instructions on what to fix
 3. I'll apply fixes according to your instructions
-4. Update the report with resolutions
+4. Update the reports with resolutions

 Scanning repository for markdown files...
 ```